Case report

 |

 A Saranya, K Chandramouleeswari, M Dougul Regis 1.
-Postgraduate Student, Department of Pathology, Institute of Pathology, Madras Medical College, Chennai, Tamil Nadu, India.
+Postgraduate Student, Institute of Pathology, Madras Medical College, Chennai, Tamil Nadu, India.

 2. Professor, Department of Pathology, Institute of Child Health and Hospital for Children, Madras Medial College, Chennai, Tamil Nadu, India.